debianmaster/openshift-examples/openshift-cluster-health-checks/README.md

 ```
 ansible all -a "df -hT"
 ```
-> verify storage driver and filesyste for docker
+> verify storage driver, Logging Driver and filesyste for docker
 ```sh
  ansible all -a "docker info"
  ```